top of page

 Jacop stood frozen with uncertainty.

 Suddenly, twin tails knocked against the hull just below where he stood.
 He was certain of it.
-He clapped his hands firmly against his ears hoping that skin and bone would make him deaf to coy Benvarry promises and immune to the call of wordless songs.
+He clapped his hands firmly against his ears hoping that skin and bone would make him deaf to coy Benvarry promises and the call of wordless songs.

 “Well?”
 Tomas asked.